 Our Chicago kids museum guide collects all of the best family museums around the city and suburbs, along with parent reviews.

-Discover the children's museums Chicago families love, plus all-ages picks with interactive exhibits and hands-on experiences that make them especially kid-friendly.
+Discover the children's museums Chicago families love, plus all-ages picks with interactive exhibits, hands-on experiences and special events (like museum overnights!) that make them especially kid-friendly.

 Visit our list of Chicago museum free days to see when you can visit some of these favorites for nothing!